arcan1s/ahriman/docs/architecture.rst

 In the most cases handlers spawn god class ``ahriman.application.application.Application`` class and call required methods.

-Application is designed to run from ``systemd`` services and provides parametrized by architecture timer and service file for that.
+The application is designed to run from ``systemd`` services and provides parametrized by repository identifier timer and service file for that.

 Subcommand design
 ^^^^^^^^^^^^^^^^^